 Now, one might respond that these examples are unusual, and that unusual elections will not lead to mistaken polarization inferences so long as the court averages a large number of elections, or excludes outliers (as Gingles instructs).
 This response would be compelling if all elections took the form of two-candidate matchups in which the candidates’ attributes were determined by independent random draws from some pool of “potential candidate attributes,” and all voters had very good information about the candidates.
 In two-candidate, plurality-winner elections, there is no incentive for strategic voting, so votes can be interpreted as sincere expressions of preference.
 And if the candidate themselves are, in effect, just random clusters of attributes independently drawn from the pool of potential candidate attributes, then differences across jurisdictions and over time in the average level of racial bloc voting will correspond to differences in underlying political preferences.

 To see the intuition here, imagine that candidates differ only on the dimension of ideology.
 If all elections were contests between a slightly left-of-center candidate and a slightly right-of-center candidate, then extremely polarized voting would be likely if (say) the vast majority of minority voters were slightly left of center and the vast majority of white voters were slightly right of center.
 The resulting inference of a “big difference” between white and minority voters on the ideology dimension would be mistaken.
 Now imagine a counterfactual world in which each candidate’s ideology is determined by a random draw from the uniform distribution on the interval of potential ideology.
-Some elections feature two conservative candidates; other elections two liberal candidates; still others a centrist and a liberal; others a conservative and a liberal; and so forth with no two candidates exactly alike.
+Some elections feature two conservative candidates; other elections involve two liberal candidates; still others a centrist and a liberal; others a conservative and a liberal; and so forth with no two candidates exactly alike.
 If minority voters are slightly left of center and white voters slightly right of center, racially polarized voting would not occur in most of these elections.
 Specifically, white and minority voters would back the same candidate in every election between a center-left and a far-left candidate, or a center-right and a far-right candidate.

 In a world of randomized candidates without strategic voting, it would also be easy enough to say how close a candidate is to being the ideal candidate of the minority community.
 If a given candidate runs in many elections and usually gains a strong supermajority of the minority vote, she is almost certainly close to ideal.
 No matter whom she’s matched up against, she wins the minority vote in a landslide.
 Even if most candidates run only once, it would still be straightforward to estimate the minority community’s valuation of different candidate attributes, and to ground “candidate of choice” determinations on estimated preferences over attributes.